guikarist/rl-asc/README.md

 # RL ASC

-This repo contains codes that implement RL algorithms with ASC loss, which are proposed in the paper _**State Representation Learning for Effective Deep Reinforcement Learning**_ in ICME 2020.
+This repo contains codes that implement RL algorithms with ASC loss, which are proposed in the paper _**State Representation Learning with Adjacent State Consistency Loss for Deep Reinforcement Learning**_ in IEEE Multimedia [[pdf](https://ieeexplore.ieee.org/document/9336213)].
 And the codes are based on a fork of OpenAI Baselines.
-The three new algorithms `deepq_asc`, `a2c_asc` and `ppo_asc` are modified from the original `deepq`, `a2c` and `ppo2` respectively.
+The three new algorithms `deepq_asc`, `a2c_asc` and
+`ppo_asc` are modified from the original `deepq`, `a2c` and `ppo2` respectively.

 ## Prerequisites